tanvx-training/OCP-Training/README.md

 #### Chapter 10: JDBC

-ResultSetMetaData gives you the information about the result of executing a query.
+- ResultSetMetaData gives you the information about the result of executing a query.
 You can retrieve this object by calling getMetaData() on ResultSet.

-ResultSetMetaData contains several methods that tell you about the ResultSet.
+- ResultSetMetaData contains several methods that tell you about the ResultSet.
 Some important methods are: getColumnCount(), getColumnName(int col), getColumnLabel(int col), and getColumnType(int col).
 Remember that the column index starts from 1

-When creating connection URL for mysql we can follow format:
+- When creating connection URL for mysql we can follow format:
 ```
 jdbc:mysql://[host][:port]/[database][?property1][=value1]...
 ```

+- We can use both Class.forName() and DriverManager.registerDriver() method for registering the JDBC driver.